Saturday, 1 January 2022

 • Of the seven cuts “Laundromat” and “In Your Town” had appeared in studio form on the albums Rory Gallagher and Deuce respectively, but everything else was previously unreleased

-• The 1999 CD release added two tracks at the end "What in the World" and "Hoodoo Man", while the later 2011 CD reissue slotted the bonus tracks between “In Your Town” and “Bullfrog Blues”
+• The 1999 CD release added "What in the World" and "Hoodoo Man" at the end, while the later 2011 CD reissue slotted the bonus tracks between “In Your Town” and “Bullfrog Blues”

 • Standout track: Messin’ With The Kid